All Episodes

 Not a boy.

-Listen, I want to uh piggyback on the Egyptian fellow that called in last hour regarding the American foreign policy in the Middle East.
+Listen, I want to piggyback on the Egyptian fellow that called in last hour regarding the American foreign policy in the Middle East.

-And with Reagan somewhat with communism and now Bush in the Middle East, the approach has begun to take a shift to where the approach is to uh establish democracy in the Middle East.
+And with Reagan somewhat with communism and now Bush in the Middle East, the approach has begun to take a shift to where the approach is to establish democracy in the Middle East.

-The problem with this that the American leaders, you know, we're here we are seven years into the national dialogue about Islam, and the American leadership, the American public still does not understand that you cannot spread freedom in a place where Islam has already been previously established.
+And the American leadership, the American public, still does not understand that you cannot spread freedom in a place where Islam has already been previously established.

 The only way that freedom will ever truly be able to take root is if Islam is first defeated.

-I'm as conservative as they get.
+Now, I'm as conservative as I get.

-I've wanted to hash this out with Rush for a while, but from a conservative perspective, we pick on liberals constantly for believing that they can reform every child molester and every criminal out there.
+I've wanted to hash this up with Rush for a while, but from a conservative perspective, we pick on liberals constantly for believing that they can reform every child molester and every criminal out there.

-I I I think you have got to reach out to moderate Muslims and the moderate Arab community and say, here's an alternative view and recruit people into you know you're saying that's impossible.
+I think you have got to reach out to moderate Muslims and the moderate Arab community and say, here's an alternative view, and recruit people into.

 I'm saying that might not be impossible.